Ringworm in Children

 • Itching of the affected area

 Ringworm may look like many skin problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is ringworm diagnosed in a child?

-Ringworm is usually diagnosed based on a health history and physical exam of your child.
-The ringworm rash is unique.
-This makes it easy to diagnose with a physical exam.
-In addition, your child's healthcare provider may order a culture or skin scraping of the rash to confirm the diagnosis.
+Ringworm is often diagnosed based on a health history and physical exam of your child.
+In addition, your child's healthcare provider may do a culture or skin scraping of the rash to confirm the diagnosis.

 How is ringworm treated in a child?